jimporter/bfg9000/doc/user/reference.md

 `'clang'`, `'msvc'`, or `'unknown'`.
 For languages in the Java family, this is one of `'oracle'`, `'openjdk'`, `'epfl'` (for Scala), or `'unknown'`.

+#### builder.version { #builder-version }

+The version of the builder (specifically, the version of the primary compiler for the builder).
+May be *None* if bfg9000 was unable to detect the version.

 #### builder.object_format { #builder-object_format }

 The object format that the builder outputs, e.g. `'elf'`, `'coff'`, or `'jvm'`.